andrei512/APTableController/Tutorial.md

 Table views are one of the most used components from UIKit..

 One of the things I disliked about table views is all the boilerplate that comes along:
-* register the cells
+* register a nib for each of the cells respective unique identifier
 * return the numbers of sections and cells in every section (witch is ussually the count of an array..)
-* implement tablView:cellForRowAtIndexPath:
+* implement _tableView:cellForRowAtIndexPath:_

 All of that everythime so you could add a table view to a controller, and a lot more if you what to do things like deleting a cell.
+The worst part is that you have to do the same work all over again the next time.

 Another thing that bothered me was that the API felt a bit backwards, like asking for the cell height and after for the cell instead of asking just for the cell.

 Let me give you another example.
-Lets say you have a list of items in a store in your app.
+Lets say you have a list of items(like blog posts) in your app.
 This is a common way to implement that:
 ``` objective-c
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {